digirati-labs/drifter/README.md

 | SLACK_WEBHOOK_URL       | Slack Webhook URL to emit messages to                                                   |         |
 | TMP_FOLDER              | Temporary folder to use                                                                 | /tmp    |

+The beady-eyed amongst you may note that there are additional settings for configuring a database - this is reserved for expansion and is currently unused.

 ## Permissions - AWS